soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/alert-policies.md

 This design (based on RBAC permissions) lets you determine which alerts can be  viewed (and managed) by users in specific job roles in your organization.

 The following table lists the roles that are required to view alerts from the 6 different alert categories.
-The first column in the tables lists all the Security & Compliance Center roles.
+The first column in the tables lists all roles in the Security & Compliance Center.
 A check mark indicates that a user who is assigned that role can view alerts from the corresponding alert category listed in the top row.

+To see which category a default alert policy is assigned to, see the table in the [Default alert policies](#default-alert-policies) section.

 |<br/>|Data governance|Data loss prevention|Mail flow|Permissions|Threat management|Others |
 |:---------|:---------:|:---------:|:---------:|:---------:|:---------:|:---------:|